DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/58 Title and Subtitle.md

 ---

-You can set the title's text more concisely by assigning it directly to the **title** option.
+You can set the title's text more concisely by assigning it directly to the **title** property.
 This is useful if you are satisfied with the default settings of the title and do not need a subtitle.

 ---
 ##### jQuery